Language

 Instant Wind Speed Translation

-Type a knot value and see mph immediately.
-No waiting, no clicking buttons.
-This speed is essential when checking rapidly changing marine forecasts.
+Type a knot value and see mph immediately, essential for rapidly changing marine forecasts.

 Accurate Conversion Factor